 - Call our 24-hour help line at 617-253-4481, and speak to a triage nurse.
 Describe your symptoms in detail, so the nurse can give you advice about what to do next.
 The nurse may schedule a same-day appointment, recommend that you come into Urgent Care, or give you some suggestions for taking care of yourself without coming in.

 - Same-day appointments: We have same-day appointments for people who are sick or hurt.
 Call your primary care provider (PCP) or 617-253-4481, and describe your symptoms to a triage nurse.
 If you need to be seen immediately, the nurse will schedule a same-day appointment with a clinician who has an opening (not necessarily your PCP).

 - Urgent Care Service: MIT Medical’s Urgent Care Service is on the first floor of E23.
-Walk-in hours are from 7 a.m.–11 p.m., every day of the year, including weekends and holidays.
+Walk-in hours are from 8 a.m.–5 p.m., M–F and 10 a.m.– 4 p.m., Saturdays and Sundays.
 If you come into Urgent Care when they are very busy, you may need to wait to be seen.
 People who are seriously injured or very ill get top priority, which means that people who arrive after you might be seen before you.
-The shortest Urgent Care wait times are usually early in the morning (7–10 a.m.) and later at night (7–10 p.m.)

 - Pharmacy: The MIT Pharmacy serves the entire Institute community.
 If you are on the Student Extended Insurance Plan, you’ll have the lowest prescription copays at the MIT Pharmacy.
 And all members of the MIT community can purchase over-the counter medicines, often at much lower prices than retail stores.
 Learn more.